SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/matching.md

 This is an example of the case "Define quality status event" for the Actual Quality Amount:

-If the measurement "torque" is below 100 then quality is "true".<br>
+If the measurement "torque" is below 100 then Quality is "true".<br>
 All new produced parts (Actual Production Amount) are from now on good parts, until 'Tatsächliche_Produktionsmenge' is < 100.

 ![Example matching](/images/oee/administration/example-matching.png)